a-flyleaf/a-flyleaf.github.io/privacy.md

 Ever wanted to browse ~~Twitter/~~YouTube with none of the ads, recommendations, or other bloat? *Bam*, enjoy ;V These websites essentially serve as giant embeds, and frankly I don't know enough tech talk to explain how else it works.

 But I *do* know Twitter and YouTube are relentless data-munchers, and I like [open&nbsp;source](https://itsfoss.com/what-is-foss/) projects like these on principle.
 The downside is that, because these sites are much smaller and entirely reliant on the host continuing to behave as expected, sometimes they just don't load---hence the note above about link interchangeability.
 A small price to pay for not getting unsolicited recs shoved in your face, IMO.

+### yeah but they died
+*I know.
+I'm sad about it.*

+Look, it's 2025; Bluesky wants to usurp Twitter, which isn't even *called* Twitter, and if I had a nickel for every time YouTube tried to break adblockers I'd have far, *far* too many nickels.

+I don't care ¯\\\_(&nbsp;:V&nbsp;)_/¯ I replace my own dead links as I catch them, and everything else is a simple manual change away.
+Algorithms are still not my friend, and I highly, *highly* recommend dodging them wherever possible!